 - Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project.
 Describe plans to address weaknesses in the rigor of the prior research that serves as the key support for the proposed project.
 Describe the experimental design and methods proposed and how they will achieve robust and unbiased results.
-Unless addressed separately in the Resource Sharing Plan section, include how the data will be collected, analyzed, and interpreted, as well as any resource sharing plans and the Data Management and Sharing (DMS) Plan as appropriate.
+Include how the data will be collected, analyzed, and interpreted, and reference any Resource Sharing Plans and the Data Management and Sharing (DMS) Plan, as appropriate.
 Resources and tools for rigorous experimental design can be found at the Enhancing Reproducibility through Rigor and Transparency website. - For trials that randomize groups or deliver interventions to groups, describe how your methods for analysis and sample size are appropriate for your plans for participant assignment and intervention delivery.
-These methods can include a group- or clusterrandomized trial or an individually randomized group-treatment trial.
+These methods can include a group- or cluster-randomized trial or an individually randomized group-treatment trial.
 Additional information is available at the Research Methods Resources webpage. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work. - Explain how relevant biological variables, such as sex, are factored into research designs and analyses for studies in vertebrate animals and humans.
 For example, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex.
-Refer to NIH Guide Notice on Sex as a Biological Variable in NIH-funded Research for additional information. - Point out any procedures, situations, or materials that may be hazardous to personnel and precautions to be exercised.
-A full discussion on the use of select agents should appear in the Select Agent Research section below. - If research on Human Embryonic Stem Cells (hESCs) is proposed but an approved cell line from the NIH hESC Registry cannot be chosen, provide a strong justification for why an appropriate cell line cannot be chosen from the registry at this time. - Special Instructions for Applications Proposing the Use of Human Fetal Tissue:
+Refer to the NIH Guide Notice on Sex as a Biological Variable in NIH-funded Research for additional information. - Point out any procedures, situations, or materials that may be hazardous to personnel and the precautions to be exercised.
+A full discussion on the use of select agents should appear in the Select Agent Research attachment below. - If research on Human Embryonic Stem Cells (hESCs) is proposed but an approved cell line from the NIH hESC Registry cannot be chosen, provide a strong justification for why an appropriate cell line cannot be chosen from the registry at this time.

-If the use of human fetal tissue obtained from elective abortions (HFT) (as defined in the

-NIH Grants Policy Statement) is included in the proposed application:
+Special Instructions for Applications Proposing the Use of Human Fetal Tissue: If the use of human fetal tissue obtained from elective abortions (HFT) (as defined in the NIH Grants Policy Statement) is included in the proposed application

 - Use the specific heading: "Human Fetal Tissue Research Approach". - Describe the proposed characteristics, procurement, and procedures for the research use of HFT.
-The description should be sufficiently detailed to permit meaningful evaluation by NIH. - Justify the use of HFT in the proposed research by indicating the following: - Why the research goals cannot be accomplished by using an alternative to HFT. - What methods were used (e.g. literature review, preliminary data) to determine that alternatives could not be used. - Results from a literature review used to provide justifications. - Plans for the treatment of HFT and the disposal of HFT when research is complete. - Description of planned written, voluntary, informed consent process for cell/tissue donation, or description and documentation of process if cells/tissue were already obtained. - Note: These specific instructions do not apply to institutional career development applications (e.g. K12). - Applications proposing HFT that do not address these requirements will be administratively withdrawn.
-For further information on HFT policy refer to the NIH Grants Policy Statement, Section 2.3.7.11 Human Fetal Tissue from Elective Abortions, Section 4.1.14 Human Fetal Tissue Research and Section 4.1.14.2 Human Fetal Tissue from Elective Abortions. - If you are proposing to gain clinical trial research experience (i.e., you will not be leading an independent clinical trial), briefly describe your role on the clinical trial.
+The description should be sufficiently detailed to permit meaningful evaluation by NIH.

+- Justify the use of HFT in the proposed research by indicating the following: - Why the research goals cannot be accomplished by using an alternative to HFT. - What methods were used (e.g. literature review, preliminary data) to determine that alternatives could not be used. - Results from a literature review used to provide justifications. - Plans for the treatment of HFT and the disposal of HFT when research is complete. - Description of planned written, voluntary, informed consent process for cell/tissue donation, or description and documentation of process if cells/tissue were already obtained.

+Applications proposing HFT that do not address these requirements will be administratively withdrawn.
+For further information on HFT policy refer to the NIH Grants Policy Statement, Section 2.3.7.11 Human Fetal Tissue from Elective Abortions, Section 4.1.14 Human Fetal Tissue Research and Section 4.1.14.2 Human Fetal Tissue from Elective Abortions.